samusmaster210/Topologically-Augmented-Molecular-Representations/Dataset_Structures/Read_me.txt

-This folder houses all .xyz files used for the study partioned by protein target
+This folder houses all .xyz files, SMILES strings, and biological activity labels for the structures used for the study, partitioned by the protein target